How to Teach Large Multimodal Models New Skills: Introduction

 Large multimodal models (LMMs), such as LLaVA~\citep{liuVisualInstructionTuning2023} and Qwen2.5-VL~\citep{Bai_Qwen2.5-VL_2025}, are trained to generate natural language answers based on image(s) and natural language instruction.
 As such, these models can perform a wide range of tasks.
 However, for many special domains, such as medical images, or skills, such as counting, the models do not perform as desired.
 How can we teach LMMs something new without degrading existing capabilities?

-Training a new LMM can cost millions of dollars, weeks of time, and emit hundreds of tons of CO\textsubscript{2}, so finding ways to more efficiently and effectively update existing models is a pressing concern.
+Training a new LMM can cost millions of dollars, weeks of time, and emit hundreds of tons of CO\textsubscript{2}; accordingly, practitioners often adapt existing models via fine-tuning rather than retraining from scratch.
+Since some LMMs are trained with only a single pass over their data~\citep{liLLaVAOneVisionEasyVisual2024}, it is natural to keep adapting them as new data and use cases emerge.
+However, naïve task-by-task fine-tuning can degrade broad vision--language ability (``catastrophic forgetting''), as reported in prior work~\citep{chenCoINBenchmarkContinual2024,Yu_BoostingContinualLearning_2024,Zhu2024ModelTailor}.
+However, we show that forgetting is not uniform: it depends strongly on \emph{which parameters are updated}, and some performance drops after a narrow adaptation stage can partially reverse later.

-One option is to simply fine-tune the model on the new task.
-However, at least for simpler models, fine-tuning is known to cause catastrophic forgetting, such that a model previously proficient on many tasks becomes a narrow expert on the new one.
-A more reliable method is to completely retrain the model with an expanded training set, but this becomes increasingly impractical as the scale of training data continues to climb.
-Intuitively, an intelligent system should be able to add to its knowledge without repeating all of its learning.
-LMMs are sometimes trained in a single epoch~\citep{liLLaVAOneVisionEasyVisual2024} raising a pressing question: do LMMs suffer catastrophic forgetting?
-Recent works~\citep{chenCoINBenchmarkContinual2024,Yu_BoostingContinualLearning_2024,Zhu2024ModelTailor} conclude yes, but our findings are more nuanced.

-We study continual learning in LMMs using a controlled evaluation program.
-The target suite contains five practical skills that span different answer formats (fine‑grained bird classification, counting, medical VQA, OCR reading, and time reading).
-The held‑out suite contains eight widely used benchmarks for general vision–language ability.
-We evaluate \emph{learning} as improvement on the target tasks and \emph{forgetting} as the average drop on held‑out tasks.
+To study the forgetting dynamics of LMMs systematically, we develop a controlled evaluation suite.
+We sequentially fine-tune on five practical target skills spanning different answer formats (fine-grained bird classification, counting, medical VQA, OCR reading, and time reading), while monitoring general vision--language ability on eight widely used held-out benchmarks.
+We report \emph{learning} as improvement on the current target task and \emph{forgetting} as the average drop on the held-out suite.
+This protocol lets us compare tuning strategies on equal footing and directly measure the trade-off between acquiring new skills and preserving broad capabilities.

 Our first goal is to identify tunable parts that deliver high target performance with minimal forgetting.
 We compare full‑model fine‑tuning to tuning each major component (vision encoder, projector, LLM) and then open the LLM into its two essential blocks—self‑attention projections (SA Proj.) and the feed‑forward network (MLP).
 Early experiments on \ov\ (Fig.~\ref{fig:teaser_new_new}) reveal two surprising results: 1) tuning SA Proj.\ learns with little or no measurable forgetting across a five‑task sequence; and 2) what appears forgotten after one stage can be recovered by tuning another specialized task.